pavel-kirienko/o1heap/README.md

 For other compilers it will default to a slow software implementation, which is likely to significantly degrade the performance of the library.

+#### O1HEAP_TRACE

+This option is intended for advanced diagnostics and may be not useful in most applications.
+If defined and is nonzero, makes o1heap invoke `extern` trace functions (implemented in the application) on every allocation and deallocation.
+Please refer to `o1heap.h` for usage details.

 ## Development

 ### Dependencies